Frequently Asked Questions

 7. Will there be a smell?

-No. Stores must submit an Odor Control Plan and ensure no detectable odor at the property line.
-Violations trigger enforcement.
+No. Any store must have an approved Odor Control Plan and ensure no detectable odor at the property line.
+Violations can trigger enforcement or license review.

 8. Is this run by an outside company?

-No. This effort comes from local residents, not cannabis businesses or outside interests.
+No. This initiative comes from local residents—not from cannabis companies or outside investors.

 One.
-Draft guardrails propose a single store town-wide, with review after 12 months.
+Draft guardrails propose a single store town-wide, with a formal review after 12 months to assess community impact.

-Revenue stays local.
-Blue Hill gains state excise tax share and local licensing fees, helping offset property tax pressures.
+Revenue stays here.
+Blue Hill would receive its share of state cannabis excise tax revenue and collect local licensing fees—helping reduce reliance on property taxes.